CharlelieLrt/modulus/docs/api/physicsnemo.utils.rst

 The PhysicsNeMo Utils module provides a comprehensive set of utilities that support various aspects of scientific computing, machine learning, and physics simulations.
-These utilities range from optimization helpers and distributed computing tools to specialized functions for weather/climate modeling and geometry processing.
+These utilities range from optimization helpers and distributed computing tools to specialized functions for weather and climate modeling, and geometry processing.
 The module is designed to simplify common tasks while maintaining high performance and scalability.

 .. autosummary::